isAdamBailey/portfolio-3/source/_posts/dockerize-a-laravel-application.md

 I know that some of you have installed versions of mysql / php / whatever on your local pc to develop an application, only to need to use a different version for your application at work, or pulling in open source code that yet requires another version of something.
 Putting the app into docker containers allows me to easily switch between environments.

-Creating this blog post is my way of remembering how i did it so i can do it again!
+Creating this blog post is my way of remembering how I did it so I can do it again!

 ## Install Docker